Search: 458 results

 Verse ConceptsKnowing PeopleHeresiesJudaismSectsStrictness

-the promise our 12 tribes hope to attain as they earnestly serve Him night and day.
-King Agrippa, I am being accused by the Jews because of this hope.
+to which our twelve tribes hope to attain as [they] earnestly serve [him] night and day.
+Concerning this hope I am being accused by the Jews, O king!

 Verse ConceptsWorship Day And NighteagernessNightTrust, Importance OfMessianic HopeTwelve TribesIsrael HardenedPeople Accusing People